alge-soft/n8n-nodes-nexlev/README.md

 ### Prerequisites

-- Sign up for a Nexlev account at [nexlev.io](https://nexlev.io)
+- Sign up for a Nexlev account and get your API key at [dashboard.nexlev.io/n8n-youtube](https://dashboard.nexlev.io/n8n-youtube)
-- Generate an API key from your Nexlev dashboard
+- The dashboard provides everything you need to get started with the n8n integration

 ### Authentication Method